Carl Olson (drag racer): 1973

 At Pomona in 1973, Olson qualified #33.
 He was eliminated in the second round by #12 qualifier Dennis Baca.

-Olson qualified #1 for the Gatornats at Gainesville Raceway in Gainesville, Florida, but failed to run.
+Olson qualified #1 for the Gatornationals at Gainesville Raceway in Gainesville, Florida, but failed to run.

-Along with Peterson and Jim Bucher, Olson failed to make the field for the Springnats.
+Along with Peterson and Jim Bucher, Olson failed to make the field for the Springnationals.

-Olson reached the final at the U.S. Nats, losing to Gary Beck.
+Olson reached the final at the U.S. Nationals, losing to Gary Beck.

 The 1973 NHRA World Finals at Amarillo Dragway in Amarillo, Texas were another disappointment; though qualifying #2, and beating #10 qualifier Bucher in round one, Olson lost to Phil Hobbs in the quarter-final round.

-At the final race of the 1973 season, the Supernats at Ontario, Olson qualified #9, only to be eliminated in round one by #1 qualifier (and eventual event winner) Garlits (in Swamp Rat 19).
+At the final race of the 1973 season, the NHRA Supernationals at Ontario, Olson qualified #9, only to be eliminated in round one by #1 qualifier (and eventual event winner) Garlits (in Swamp Rat 19).

 1974

-Olson started his final Top Fuel season at the Gatornats.
+Olson started his final Top Fuel season at the Gatornationals.
 He qualified #8, and was eliminated by #16 qualifier Petersen in round one.

-He qualified #1 at the Springnats, defeating Bucher in the semi-final to meet #2 qualifier Beck in the final, which Olson lost.
+He qualified #1 at the Springnationals, defeating Bucher in the semi-final to meet #2 qualifier Beck in the final, which Olson lost.

-Olson attended the Summernats in Englishtown, but failed to qualify.
+Olson attended the Summernationals in Englishtown, but failed to qualify.

-At the U.S. Nats, Olson qualified #4, but lost in round one to #20 qualifier Grant Stoms.
+At the U.S. Nationals, Olson qualified #4, but lost in round one to #20 qualifier Grant Stoms.

-Olson's last TF/D start was the Supernats.
+Olson's last TF/D start was the Supernationals.
 He qualified #14, and lost in round one to #6 qualifier Sarge Arciero.